 Sometimes, I’d take a wild, bareback ride on the stallion.
 Other times, I’d just sit in the hay loft, soaking in the smells and sight of the barn.
 Even the barn cats-not my favorite creatures-offered refreshment.

-It slowly dawned on me: I was a simple country girl who desperately wanted to do life with other country folks.
+In that that time, it slowly dawned on me.
+In those moments, I rediscovered that I was a simple country girl, one who desperately wanted to do life with other country folks.

 And even though a change of situation wasn’t immediate, I knew it was coming.
 I knew I wouldn’t be content until I was living somewhere rural.
 In the meantime, I focused my energies on learning to live with a chronic disease.